- Line Graph

 Line graph worksheets have ample practice skills to analyze, interpret and compare the data from the graphs.
-Exercises to draw line graphs and double line graphs with a suitable scale; labeling the axes; giving a title for the graph and more are included in these worksheets.
+Exercises to draw line graphs and double line graphs with a suitable scale; labeling the axes; giving a title for the graph and more are included in these printable worksheets for students of grade 2 through grade 6.
+Try some of these worksheets for free!

-Line graph worksheets have three interesting scenarios with graphs given.
+Line graph worksheet pdfs have three interesting scenarios with graphs for 2nd grade and 3rd grade kids.
 Read the line graph and answer the word problems in each worksheet.

-Line graphs in these worksheets represent more than ten data.
+Line graphs in these 4th grade and 5th grade worksheets represent more than ten data.
 Read and interpret the graph carefully to answer the questions.

 The number usage (given data) gradually increases in this level.
 Plot points on the graph to represent the data and join them to make a line graph.